STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/README.md

 # **Martin Keung's STAT545A Homework Repository**

-**Hello visitor!
-In this repository you will find out more about:**
+**Hello visitor :alien:!
+In this README.md file you will find out more about:**

 1. What is this repository?
 2. How to navigate this repository?